Female entrepreneurs: Obstacles specific to starting new firms

-The theory of "homophily," is a concept described by social scientists as the tendency for people to seek out or be attracted to those who are similar to themselves.
-This theory impacts the number of women who are able to start new firms because there are fewer women than men who own their own companies; women compose about half of the labour force but own only 36 per cent of US companies.
+Homophily is a sociological concept describing the tendency for people to seek out or be attracted to those who are similar to them.
+This theory impacts the number of women who are able to start new firms because there are fewer women than men who own their own companies; women compose about half of the labour force but own only 36 percent of US companies.
 This statistic shows how it is evident that the number of women in this field is disproportionate to the population.
 Recent data suggests that when female entrepreneurs start their businesses, they have significantly lower levels of capital than men.
 A disproportionate access to capital, compared to male entrepreneurs, also serves a systemic barrier to creating a new firm.
 Women who start their own firms have a higher likelihood of success if they have disposable financial or social capital.
 Without this opportunity, there are many more obstacles that place women at a disadvantage compared to their male counterparts.
 Women entrepreneurs are starting with a disadvantage when starting their firms, making it more difficult to navigate the initial stages of growing a personal business.
 Other obstacles include the fact that firms owned by women tend to be smaller than men, are more likely to fail, and have lower levels of sale, profits and employment.
 Knowing that these barriers exist may serve as a deterrent to female entrepreneurs, or alternatively increase the chance of less successful firms.
 Structural elements include sex discrimination and internalized stereotypes that create these barriers.
-Furthermore, firms owned by women are predominately part of the service and retail sector.
+Furthermore, firms owned by women are predominantly part of the service and retail sector.
 Consolidation of female-run firms in a specific sector highlights internalized stereotypes regarding abilities and interests of female entrepreneurs.